hspsh/matrix-poc/README.md

-# Hackerspace Pomorze Matric Proof of Concept
+# Hackerspace Pomorze Matrix Proof of Concept

 An attempt to set up hsp.sh Matrix homeserver.